vivek25041998/missingskill-learning/Linux.md

 18. ssh: it gives the access to remote server.
 19. less: it gives the more data.
 20. more: it gives the less data.
+21. clear: it used to clear the terminal.

+## Linux File System